ioancw/ioancw.github.io/_posts/2019-02-10-jupyter-fsharp-notes.markdown

 I tried to performance tune the script, in order to get a performance which was comparible to Julia.
 I ran the same simulation in Julia in approx. 8 seconds.

-The simulation in F# took, approx 16 seconds (when running the simulation in parallel).
+The simulation in F# took approx 16 seconds (when running the simulation in parallel).
 My original implementation (which didn't use a mutable array), and created a list of 1,000,000 random boxes, took approximately 4 minutes, so a reduction to 16 seconds isn't too bad.

-I also did a naive implementation in Python which took nearly 8 minutes to run.
+I also did a naive implementation in Python which took nearly 8 minutes to run (but I havnen't tried to optimise this)

 All the above was run on my 15inch 6 core Macbook Pro (2018 version).